Property Management | Frequently Asked Questions

 What are the Local ordinances I need to comply with?

+The City of Gainesville keeps a very close patrol on residential rental properties.
 Some typical problems they fine for are: parking on the yard, loud noise, grass not being cut, condition of property not up to codes, more than three unrelated people living in a residential neighborhood, garbage not picked up, etc. We make sure and work closely with them so that they will work well with us.
 If we receive a notice from the city we will contact the tenant right away and make sure they fix the problem, and then contact the city to let them know we verified it has been taken care of.

 why can't I take care of property repairs